ufal/npfl114/tasks/tagger_competition.md

 #### Date: Deadline: Apr 11, 7:59 a.m.
 #### Points: 4 points+5 bonus

-**There seems to be a bug in cuDNN 8.1 and newer (or in the way how TensorFlow uses it), causing the GPU implementation of LSTM and GRU to occassionally generate corrupted output.
-I will inform you about a way how to avoid the problem once I figure it out.**
+**There is a bug in GPU implementation of masked LSTM and GRU when using cuDNN 8.1 or newer, causing silent corruption of results.
+The easiest way around it is to (a) either use LSTM and GRU on non-masked inputs (plain rectangular tensors), or (b) use non-zero `recurrent_dropout`, which prevents using the cuDNN.**

 In this assignment, you should extend `tagger_cle` into a real-world Czech part-of-speech tagger.
 We will use